Nike Coach Alberto Salazar Is Hit With 4-Year Doping Ban

 "The athletes in these cases found the courage to speak out and ultimately exposed the truth," said USADA CEO Travis T. Tygart.
 "While acting in connection with the Nike Oregon Project, Mr. Salazar and Dr. Brown demonstrated that winning was more important than the health and wellbeing of the athletes they were sworn to protect."

+"Throughout this six-year investigation my athletes and I have endured unjust, unethical and highly damaging treatment from USADA," Salazar said in a statement published on the Nike Oregon Project website.

+The coach added, "I have always ensured the WADA code is strictly followed."

-In a statement about the sanction, a Nike spokesperson said that the ban does not implicate any of the athletes in its Oregon Project program.
+In a statement about the sanction, a Nike spokesperson said the ban does not implicate any of the athletes in its Oregon Project program.

 As NPR's Tom Goldman reports, the Nike Oregon Project was part of the apparel company's push to make the U.S. competitive with the world's best distance runners.